 The Department of History at UMBC offers a program leading to the award of Departmental Honors at graduation.
 (Note: This program is different from the University Honors College Program and is open to all history majors that meet the requirements for Departmental Honors outlined below).
 For departmental honors the following stipulations will apply:

-- To participate, a student must have a junior status and a 3.5 grade point average in history courses.
+- To participate, a student must have a junior status and a 3.5 GPA in history courses.
 Students with lower grade point averages can petition the Undergraduate Committee.
 There are no requirements concerning overall GPA.

-- Students seeking departmental honors will follow the rules for a regular history major, but make the following additions and substitutions:
+- Students seeking departmental honors will follow the rules for a regular history major, but make the following substitutions:

 - Departmental honors students must complete a minimum of 21 credits in UMBC History courses and graduate with at least a 3.5 GPA in history courses.